 In June 2016, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, 2016-13, "Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments," or ASU 2016-13.
 ASU 2016-13 replaces the incurred loss impairment model in current GAAP with a model that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to determine credit loss estimates.
 ASU 2016-13 is effective for the Company beginning January 1, 2023, with early adoption allowed beginning January 1, 2020.
 In May 2019, the FASB issued ASU 2019-05, "Financial Instruments - Credit Losses," or ASU 2019-05, to allow entities to irrevocably elect the fair value option for certain financial assets previously measured at amortized cost upon adoption of the new credit losses standard.
 The new effective dates and transition align with those of ASU 2016-13.
-Management is currently assessing the date of adoption and the impact ASU 2016-13 and ASU 2019-05 will have on the Company, but it does not anticipate adoption of these new standards to have a material impact on the Company's financial position, results of operations and cash flows.
+Management is currently assessing the date of adoption and the impact ASU 2016-13 and ASU 2019-05 will have on the Company, but it does not anticipate adoption of these new standards to have a material impact on the Company's financial position, results of operations or cash flows.

 In March 2020, the FASB issued ASU 2020-04, "Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting."
 The amendments provide optional guidance for a limited time to ease the potential burden in accounting for reference rate reform.
 The new guidance provides optional expedients and exceptions for applying U.S. GAAP to contracts, hedging relationships and other transactions affected by reference rate reform if certain criteria are met.
 The amendments apply only to contracts and hedging relationships that reference LIBOR or another reference rate expected to be discontinued due to reference rate reform.
 These amendments are effective immediately and may be applied prospectively to contract modifications made and hedging relationships entered into or evaluated on or before December 31, 2022.
-The Company is currently evaluating its contracts and the optional expedients provided by the new standard.
+The Company is currently evaluating its contracts and the optional expedients provided by the new standard, but it does not anticipate its adoption to have a material impact on the Company's financial position, results of operations or cash flows.